mdobinda/tomcatApplication/README.md

 The third-tier (back-end) is the persistent MySQL database described above and is under control of the MySQL DBMS server.
 This database was created on my own and I will upload the files later on in case you want to try running and adding to this project.

+In the src/main folder you will find screenshots of the application running commands.